melonjs/melonJS/README.md

 Testing
 -------------------------------------------------------------------------------
+The recommended way to test is to start the `connect` server  in keepalive mode:

+    $ grunt connect:keepalive

+Then navigate to http://localhost:8889/ in your browser.
+Stop the `connect` server when you are done by pressed `Ctrl+C` in the terminal.

-To run melonJS tests simply run the following:
+To run melonJS tests in node simply run the following:

     $ grunt test

 This will run the jasmine spec tests with the output on the shell.
+This is not recommended because tests are run by PhantomJS in this mode, and there are a lot of known bugs and unsupported features in the version of WebKit shipped with PhantomJS.

 Using melonJS
 -------------------------------------------------------------------------------